siriusastrebe/syc/README.md

 - - -
-This library is a work in progress, don't mind the extra files lying around.
-All you need is server/syc.js and client/syc.js.
+This library is a work in progress.

-Planned features: Verifiers, Synchronization/Integrity checks
+Planned features: Verifiers, Synchronization/Integrity checks, Converting an existing variable to a Syc variable.

 Syc currently supports nested arrays/objects any number of levels deep, and circular data structures.
 Try it!